rexzooly/wget-plugin/README.md

 This is a Lua plugin for AMS 8.x product line.
 It was created by Rexzooly Kai Black (Kingzooly) and is designed to provide a user-friendly way of performing web calls using Wget.

+You will need to download the wget.exes yourself and rename them wget32.exe and wget64.exe and set the path with __PathToWget in the [source.lua](https://github.com/rexzooly/wget-plugin/blob/main/source.lua) file.

 ## Usage

 The plugin provides several functions to customize the behavior of the web calls.
 The most important ones are: